Bread Givers by Anzia Yezierska 9780143137719

 Subtotal: £10.99

-Bread Givers by Sara Smolinsky is a compelling and timeless novel that captures the struggles and aspirations of an immigrant girl growing up on New York City’s Lower East Side during the 1920s.
-This evocative narrative delves deep into the life of Sara, the youngest of four daughters in a strict Orthodox Jewish family, who dares to challenge the rigid expectations placed upon women.
+Bread Givers by Anzia Yezierska is a compelling and timeless novel that captures the struggles and aspirations of an immigrant girl growing up on New York City’s Lower East Side during the 1920s.
+This evocative narrative delves deep into the life of Sara, the youngest of four daughters in a strict Orthodox Jewish family, who fights against cultural constraints to carve out her own identity and pursue her dreams.

 Product Information